Elizabethan Religious Settlement: Act of Supremacy

-Act of Uniformity
+Act of Uniformity and prayer book

 Another bill introduced to the same Parliament with the intent to return Protestant practices to legal dominance was the Uniformity bill, which sought to restore the 1552 prayer book as the official liturgy.
 It encountered more opposition in the Lords than the Supremacy Act, passing by only three votes.
 Even this was possible only through political intrigue.
 Bishops Watson of Lincoln and White of Winchester were imprisoned in the Tower.
 Bishop Goldwell of St Asaph was never summoned to Parliament, and the elderly Bishop Tunstall of Durham was excused from attending on account of age.

 The Act of Uniformity required church attendance on Sundays and holy days and imposed fines for each day absent.
-It restored the 1552 prayer book with some modifications.
+It authorized the 1559 prayer book, which effectively restored the 1552 prayer book with some modifications.
 The Litany in the 1552 book had denounced "the bishop of Rome, and all his detestable enormities".
 The revised Book of Common Prayer removed this denunciation of the Pope.
 It also deleted the Black Rubric, which in the 1552 book explained that kneeling for communion did not imply Eucharistic adoration.

 The Ornaments Rubric was added as one of the concessions to traditionalists in order to gain passage in the Lords.
 The rubric provided instructions for clerical vestments, stating that until the Queen ordered otherwise ministers were to "use such ornaments as were in use by the authority of Parliament in the second year of the reign of King Edward VI".
 Edward's second regnal year ran from 28 January 1548 to 27 January 1549.
 During this time, priests said Mass in Latin wearing traditional Catholic vestments.
 Few thought this was the rubric's meaning, however.
 Since the Act of Uniformity 1549 which approved the first prayer book was passed in January, it is likely that the provisions of the 1549 prayer book were intended, even though Edward's second year ended several months before the book was published.
 The 1549 prayer book required clergy to wear the alb, cope and chasuble.
 Opposition to the so-called "popish wardrobe" made it impossible to enforce the rubric.

 The most significant revision was a change to the Communion Service that added the words for administering sacramental bread and wine from the 1549 prayer book to the words in the 1552 book.
 When communicants received the bread, they would hear the words, "The body of our Lord Jesus Christ, which was given for thee, preserve thy body and soul unto everlasting life [1549].
 Take and eat this in remembrance that Christ died for thee, and feed on him in thy heart by faith with thanksgiving" [1552].
 This combination could be interpreted as an affirmation of an objective real presence to those who believed in it, while others could interpret it to mean memorialism.